logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/running-ta-tests-from-mtm/_index.md

 -   Created and queued TFS team builds. \([Learn more](/TA_Help/Topics/ug_MTM_test_execution_creating_team_builds.html).\)
 -   Created and configured test plans. [\(Learn more](/TA_Help/Topics/ug_MTM_test_execution_configuring_test_plans.html).\)

-**Important:** When running an automated test, the execution of every single TFS test case entails the execution of both the [INITIAL](/TA_Automation/Topics/bia_initial.html) and [FINAL](/TA_Automation/Topics/bia_final.html) sections, if any.
+{{<important>}} When running an automated test, the execution of every single TFS test case entails the execution of both the [INITIAL](/TA_Automation/Topics/bia_initial.html) and [FINAL](/TA_Automation/Topics/bia_final.html) sections, if any.
 For example, the execution of test case \#01 is preceded by the execution of the INITIAL section, and followed by the FINAL section; the same is true for test case \#02, and each subsequent test case.

 1. Run MTM and connect it to the team project from TFS where your project resides.